 - Involving outside experts provides a fresh look at the design and can lead to unexpected new insights.

-- Engineering consultants are specialized in numerical analysis; they accumulated knowledge and experience, allowing them to intuitively assess the accuracy of simulation results and spot potential errors.
+- Engineering consultants are specialized in numerical analysis; their accumulated knowledge and experience allows them to intuitively assess the accuracy of simulation results and spot potential errors.

 - It may be cheaper than investing in simulation software and training, or hiring additional employees, especially if such expertise is not needed on a regular basis.

-These and many other benefits of outsourcing their engineering simulation projects drive many companies to hire an experienced engineering consultant, who would be fully dedicated to delivering a reliable solution without burdening the in-house engineering team.
+These and the many other benefits of outsourcing their engineering simulation projects drive many companies to hire an experienced engineering consultant.
+This consultant can be fully dedicated to delivering a reliable solution without burdening the in-house engineering team.

 Understanding the Costs and Benefits of Engineering Simulation is Key